-An administrator may need to upgrade the Guest OS on the VM where the Zerto Virtual Manager (ZVM) is installed.
-This article outlines the best practices for doing so.
+An administrator may need to upgrade the Guest OS on the VM where the Zerto Virtual Manager (ZVM) is installed and would like to know the Best Practices ahead of time.

-- While a ZVM's Guest OS is upgraded, the system will not detect environmental changes such as vMotion, disk resizes, disk added to VMs, and so forth.
-While environmental changes will not be detected during the upgrade, the system will pick them up when the ZVM is started on the newly-upgraded OS.
+While a ZVM's Guest OS is upgrading, the system will not detect environmental changes such as vMotion, disk resizes, disk added to VMs, etc. While environmental changes will not be detected during the upgrade, the system will pick them up when the ZVM is started on the newly-upgraded OS.

 Note: If you plan on uninstalling the ZVM and installing it on a different OS, please check the KB, "Migrating Settings from One ZVM to Another"